-Please note, the information below is for guidance only and may not completely cover your tracks, particularly if your abuser is technically knowledgeable.
-If you want to be completely sure of not being tracked online, the safest way would be to access the internet at a local library, a friend's house, or at your local library, on a device that your abuser can't access.
+This information is for guidance only and may not completely cover your tracks, particularly if your abuser is technically knowledgeable.
+If you want to be sure that you aren't being tracked online then it's best to access the Internet at work, at a friend's house, or at your local library, on a device that your abuser can't access.

 How can an abuser discover your internet activities?

 Normally your Internet browser will save information about what you are doing online so that it can make your browsing experience smoother and easier.
 Images from the websites you've visited, words that you've searched for, and your 'history' (a listing of all the sites and pages you have visited) will be saved to your computer and in some cases may be synced to other devices that use the same logon details.
 This means that it can be easy for someone with access to your computer or phone to see what you have been doing online.